Head of Department: Ms M Bosa BA (Trent University, Canada), BEd (Queens University, Canada)

 We study the core unit; Earth's Life Support Systems (Water and Carbon Cycles) and Landscape Systems (Coastal Environments)

 The core unit is Changing Spaces; Making Places, and our two chosen options in the Global Connections unit are Global Migration and Human Rights.

 Paper 3.
 Geographical Debates

 In this paper we study two options.
-The first will be Disease Dilemmas and the second - to be confirmed - is likely to be Hazardous Earth.
+The first will be Disease Dilemmas and the second is Hazardous Earth, completed in Upper Sixth.

 Head of Department

 Department Teaching Staff

 Mrs A Cowlin BA (Sussex)

 Mr R I Whiteley MA (Cantab)